keesiemeijer/php-basics-tutorial/README.md

 ```

 You can see it was added.
-#### Accessing Values from a Associative Array
+#### Accessing Values from Associative Arrays

-Use an existing array key (string) inside the square brackets to access a value from an associative array.
+Use an existing array key inside square brackets to access a value from an associative array.

 ```php
 $colors = array(